 scia Systems was founded 2013 and is located in Chemnitz, Germany.
 The company manufactures advanced ion beam and plasma processing equipment for the production of microelectronics, MEMS and precision optical components, in both high volume production as well as R&D applications. scia Systems provides highly reliable tools together with outstanding technology support.
 The systems accommodate all standard wafer sizes and may be customized to handle samples in a wide range of sizes.
 The tools are flexible and modular in design, allowing several vacuum process chambers to be combined into cluster or in-line solutions, according to customer-specific requirements.

 Ion Beam Etching (IBE) / Milling (IBM):

-In our IBE tools, a MW or RF source is used to generate a plasma.
-The positive ions are extracted through a 3-grid system to form a broad ion beam to physically bombard (etch) material from substrate surface.
+Our IBE tools generate plasma with MW or RF sources.
+The positive ions are extracted through a 3-grid system to form a broad ion beam which physically bombards (etches) material from the substrate surface.
 Any material with a sufficiently high melting temperature can be etched with IBE.

 Ion Beam Trimming (IBT) / Figuring (IBF):

 For IBT (Trim 200) and IBF (Finish 1500), positive ions within a RF plasma source is extracted through a 3-grid system and focused to small spot size ~10mm, which scans across the substrate while varying dwell time to adjust the amount of locally etched material.

 This can be applied for applications such as thin film thickness uniformity improvements or post CMP correction down to 0.5nm RMS, as well as adjusting the surface form error of curved optical substrates.

 In magnetron sputtering, there is a dense plasma confined at the cathode surface by a permanent magnetic field.
 Positive ions are accelerated towards the cathode target and physically bombard target material off towards the substrate.